jmatsu/playground-dim-sum/README.md

 - [x] Section1
 - [x] Section2
-- wip Extra of Section2
+- partially done: Extra of Section2
+  - xjs may not work
+  - some assets like images in css are not supported

 ## TODOs